learn-co-curriculum/devops-m1-users-and-groups/README.md

 $ sudo usermod -a -G students john
 ```

-And remove users from a group using the `gpasswd` commant:
+And remove users from a group using the `gpasswd` command:

 ```bash
 $ sudo gpasswd -d john students